cpske/ISP/testing/index.md

 title: Software Testing
 ---

-Several types of testing are used in software projects
+Software projects perform several types of testing:

 * *Unit Testing* tests individual components, such as classes and and functions.
 * *Integration Testing* tests that components and services interact correctly.
 * *Functional* or *End-to-End Testing* tests the entire application flow and behavior.
 * *Security Testing* tests for secure flaws or vulnerabilities.
+* *Usability Testing* to determine how well and easily users can use the software to perform what they want to do
 * *Acceptance Testing* tests that application conforms to requirements and meets the users' needs.
 Often required before delivering a software product.

 ---